DeckOfPandas/sandbox/nhshd20-email-2-draft.md

 But why are we running this event?

-NHS Hack Day's aim is to improve the quality of healthcare technology for the benefit of patients' health and care.
+NHS Hack Day's aim is to improve the quality of health and care technology for the benefit of patients.
 We believe that healthcare software should be good; and if this is not possible, then it should at least be improvable.
-We believe that the first step towards addressing a problem that faces patients or healthcare professionals is to know what the problem actually is, rather than what other people think it is.
-And who is in the best position to see problems in a real-world context?
-Well, patients and healthcare professionals, and most people are (unfortunately) one or both of those at times.
+We further believe that the first step towards addressing a problem facing patients or healthcare professionals is to know what the problem actually is, rather than what other people think it is.
+And who is in the best position to see these real-world problems in a real-world context?
+Well, patients and healthcare professionals experience them every day, and most people are (unfortunately) one or both of those at times.
 So here we are: come along to NHS Hack Day to think about and work on solutions that address real problems.
 You'll meet some great people, you'll definitely learn something new, and you will contribute to patient health and care.
 Sounds pretty great to us.

-If you have any questions about the weekend, don’t hesitate to ask us at hello@nhshackday.com, on the NHSHD Slack, or on twitter or facebook.
+If you have any questions about the weekend, don’t hesitate to get in touch at hello@nhshackday.com, on the NHSHD Slack, or on twitter or facebook.
 Details are below.

 ## In this email
 * **If you only read one bit of this email, make it this bit**